Canaanland

 Sunday services see a flood of members arriving at Canaanland, and the church maintains around 350 shuttle buses that bring congregants to the church from local markets and bus stops.
-The number of services on a Sunday increased from 2 services to 3 services from 17 January 2010.
-A fourth service began on February 13, 2011.
-The first service starts at 6:00 am, the second at 7:55 am, the third at 9:50 am and the fourth service at 11:45 am (Nigerian Time).
-Each service lasts for one hour, fifty-five minutes.

 Each second week of December, Canaanland sees almost a million Christian pilgrims from all over the world gather for a program called Shiloh.
 The Church after Shiloh 2010 (Breakthrough Unlimited) embarked on the building of Canaancity.
 The first phase will see the completion of 15000 housing units.
 The founder of Winners' Chapel, Bishop David Oyedepo believes that a divine vision told him to hold such a gathering.